henry2004y/KeyNotes/contents/geometry.md

 # Geometry {#sec:geometry}

 This chapter introduces the topology-related concepts in plasma physics, including ropes, knots, boundaries, and null points.
 Usually, observers and modelers have different views of topology because of the tools at hand: observers have probes which give measurements as a function of both time and space, while modelers have full spatial-temporal information under the given resolution.
-It always amazed me how observers can deduce the general picture of plasma structures with such limited data.
+It always amazes me how observers can deduce the general picture of plasma structures with such limited data.
 Incorporating observation experience into physics as well as diagnosing numerical simulations with physics are our main goals in studing geometry.

 ## Helicity